hphelion/documentation/cli.unix.reference.md

 ##complete## {#complete}
-Attempt to install bash completion file.
+Installs the bash completion file.

 ###Syntax
 `hpcloud complete`

 ###Description
-Running this will attempt to install the hpcloud bash completion file.
-If you run this as root, it will install it in a system wide directory if there is one available.
-Otherwise, it will install it in the ~/.bash_completion.d/ directory.
-It is up to the user to make sure the bash completion script is run.
-The ~/.bash_completion.d/ directory is normally not run by default.
+Installs the HP Cloud bash completion file.
+If you run this command as the root user, the file is installed in a system-wide directory (if one is available).
+Otherwise, the file is installed  in the `~/.bash_completion.d/` directory.
+The `~/.bash_completion.d/` directory is not run by default; you must run the completion script explicitly.

 ###Examples
-Attempt to install hpcloud bash completion
+Installs the HP Cloud bash completion file.

     hpcloud complete